fliptanedo/FlipWebsite2025/README.md

 A useful guideline: when I make edits to a template file, clearly demarcate those edits with generous comment tags.
 This help if I need to find these changes later.

-### How we edit files
+### How I edit files

-In what follows, we copy the default templates from the `...templates/`  In order to help us mark our edits for next time, we use tags as follows:
+In what follows, I copy the default templates from the `...templates/`  In order to help us mark our edits for next time, we use tags as follows:

 ```html
 <!-- FLIP DEL -->